[BoDD logo]

 The oleo-gum-resin exudate, known as guggulu gum or Indian bdellium has been found to contain minor amounts of sesamin (Patil et al. 1972).
 Sesamin is involved in sesame oil (Sesamum indicum L., fam.
 Pedaliaceae) contact allergy.

-Protium icicariba Marchand
+Protium icicariba (DC.)
+Marchand

 [syn.
 Icica icicariba DC.]